 A native of Johannesburg, South Africa, Maullin spent six seasons as an assistant at UCF before coming to UNCG.
 During Maullin’s tenure at UCF, the Golden Knights won 10 or more matches in five out of six seasons, advancing to the NCAA tournament each of his last three seasons..

 Maullin attended William Carey College in Gulfport, Miss.
 He graduated from William Carey in 1997 with a bachelor’s degree in management and marketing.
 During his time with the Crusaders, he served as a team captain and earned NAIA Academic All-America honors.
 He helped William Carey rise to a No. 1 national ranking his senior year.

 Maullin was drafted into the Eastern Indoor Soccer League.
 He played two years for the Cocoa Expos and two years for the Central Florida Kraze.
 In 1993 he signed with the New Orleans Gamblers.After his graduation from William Carey, he stayed on with the Crusaders as an assistant men’s soccer coach for two seasons, helping to guide the Crusaders to back-to-back NAIA national semifinal appearances.
 He helped William Carey to a No. 1-ranking again as an assistant coach in 1997 and 1998.

 In April 2007, Maullin was inducted into William Carey’s Wall of Fame for his post-graduation successes.
 Four years later, he was inducted as a member of the inaugural Hall of Fame class at William Carey.

 Maullin earned a master’s degree from UCF in business administration in December 2001.
 He and his wife, Brittany, reside in High Point.
-They welcomed their first son, Hylton, in May of 2012 and their first daughter, Evan, in 2015.
+They welcomed their first son, Hylton, in April of 2012 and their first daughter, "Evy" Evan, in 2015.